fineanmol/Hacktoberfest2024/README.md

 - How many pull request (PR) must be made, if I can get a awesome shirt from Hacktoberfest 2019?
   - 5
 - How do I track my progress to get an awesome shirt from Hacktoberfest 2020?
-  - go to : https://hacktoberfest.digitalocean.com/stats/ (Scroll down to Check Out Your Own Stats)
+  - go to : https://hacktoberfest.digitalocean.com/profile/ (Check Out Your Own Stats at Right Top)
 - What is the duration of Hacktoberfest 2020?
   - It is from 1st october to 31st october 2020...
 - What is the event for?